Our rating(3.6/5)

 • Pros: Competitive rates.
 Quality card machines.
 Popular acquiring bank.
 Help with PCI-DSS compliance.

 • Cons: 12-18 months’ commitment.
 Customer service issues.
+Software not great.
 Hidden costs.
-Faster payouts require Barclays bank account.
+Fast payouts require Barclays bank account.
 Web dashboard not for all users.

 • Best for: Barclays account holders who want standard card machines from the same bank.